2022–23 Manchester City F.C. season: Results summary

-Result by match day
+Results by matchday

 Matches

 The league fixtures were announced on 16 June 2022.

 FA Cup

 City entered the competition in the third round and were drawn at home to Chelsea, making it a rematch of the third round League Cup tie earlier that season.
 The fourth round draw was held shortly before City's third round tie against Chelsea, with the Blues drawn against the winner of the following day's Oxford United vs Arsenal tie.
 In the fifth round, City were drawn away to Bristol City.
 After their victory, the Cityzens were drawn at home to Burnley in the quarter-finals.
+In the semi-finals, the Blues were paired with Sheffield United with a potential derby in the final at stake.
+City defeated Sheffield 3–0, while Manchester United overcame Brighton on penalties after a goalless draw to set up the first-ever Manchester derby in a major cup final.